Welcome to the Woodchuck Amateur Radio Club Website

 The laid back nature of our club?

 Take for example Field Day, the most important day of the year in amateur radio.
 This is the day almost every club and amateur radio operator gets on the air to show that amateur radio can operate under any conditions.
+Our club moto "Half a Bubble Off' was give to use by Tom Sly WB8LCD the ARRL Ohio Section Manager after he visited the Woodchuck "Cement Tent" for a Field Day Event.

 The American Radio Relay League sponsors Field Day and there are categories ranging from solar and wind powered stations to home stations.